Algebraic Diversity: Group-Theoretic Spectral Estimation from Single Observations: Mathematical Framework

-The two classical extremes are: \begin{itemize} \item $G = \{e\}$, $L \gg 1$: conventional temporal averaging, with $\Var \propto 1/L$ and no algebraic structure exploited. \item $|G| = M$, $L = 1$: pure algebraic diversity, with $\Var \propto 1/M$ and no temporal accumulation required. \end{itemize} Intermediate operating points use a group of order $|G| < M$ on each of $L > 1$ snapshots, trading temporal latency for reduced computational cost per snapshot.
-The $(G, L)$ continuum unifies conventional processing and algebraic diversity as endpoints of a single estimation framework, with the variance reduction determined by the product $|G| \cdot L$ of algebraic and temporal diversity orders. \end{remark}
+The two classical extremes are: \begin{itemize} \item $G = \{e\}$, $L \gg 1$: conventional temporal averaging, with $d_{\mathrm{eff}} = 1$, $\Var \propto 1/L$, and no algebraic structure exploited. \item matched $G$ of order $M$, $L = 1$: pure algebraic diversity, with $d_{\mathrm{eff}} = M$, $\Var \propto 1/M$, and no temporal accumulation required. \end{itemize} Intermediate operating points use a matched group of order $|G| < M$ on each of $L > 1$ snapshots, trading temporal latency for reduced computational cost per snapshot.
+The $(G, L)$ continuum unifies conventional processing and algebraic diversity as endpoints of a single estimation framework, with the variance reduction determined by the product $d_{\mathrm{eff}}(G) \cdot L$ of algebraic and temporal diversity.
+Because $d_{\mathrm{eff}} \le M$, the algebraic factor saturates at the data dimension: enlarging the group beyond the matched order does not reduce variance further (and degrades the estimate when the added elements lie outside the commutant of $\mathbf{R}$). \end{remark}